1. Selection criteria

 - a curriculum vitae (chronologically ordered), preferably including a passport photo;

-- an overview of all study results at higher education level obtained so far, including the marks for examinations you have not passed;
+- an overview of all study results at Bachelor level obtained so far, including the marks for examinations you have not passed;

 - at least one reference letter that will help to convince the Admissions Board that you are suited for the Master's Honours programme 'Leadership: making the difference!';